Artifical Intelligence Solutions

 Christian Schubert has achieved his diploma in Electrical Engineering and Information Technology with a specialization in Information and Communications Technology at the University of Applied Sciences Giessen-Friedberg.

 As a technical consultant at INVENSITY, he has gained interdisciplinary expertise in the entire range of systems engineering at various companies in the automotive, aerospace and defense sector.
-Internally, he is the head of the INVENSITY Academy.

 Dr. Marc Großerüschkamp (Senior Consultant)